Small Business Marketing Support: Agency or Freelancer?

 Option 3 – Partner with an online marketing freelancer

-You may be thinking this is the part where I preach the benefits of utilising a marketing freelancer and overlook all of the potential negatives, given that I’m a freelance marketer myself.
+You may be thinking this is the part where I preach the benefits of utilising a marketing freelancer and overlook all of the potential negatives, given that I’m a freelance marketing manager myself.
 That’s not the case.

 The purpose of this post is to objectively overview the benefits and pitfalls of all your marketing support options – including freelancers.
-The reality is that sometimes a marketing freelancer is not the right choice for your small business, especially given the perception that some are unreliable and more concerned with working on their own schedule rather than when your business needs it.
+So here goes.

-As a small business, it’s in your interest to seek online marketing consultants who don’t price themselves at the same rate as an agency or lock clients into long-term contracts.
-Find a freelancer who
+As a small business, it’s in your interest to seek online marketing consultants who don’t price themselves at the same rate as an agency or lock clients into minimum-term contracts.
+Find a freelancer who:

-• is your go-to support for marketing queries, advice, and requirements, but who offers flexible working arrangements such as short retainers, or a simple hourly rate
+• is your go-to support for marketing queries, advice, and requirements, but who offers flexible working arrangements such as short retainers or individual project deliverables.

-• charges an affordable fee and doesn’t take a percentage of your online advertising spend
+• charges fees within your budget and doesn’t take a percentage of your online advertising spend as commission.

-Having a familiar, affordable marketing freelancer partner your small business ultimately allows you invaluable expertise on call and the freedom to pursue and halt marketing activity as it suits your budget and income.
+Leaning on a marketing freelancer for your small business gives you invaluable expertise without the admin, training, or commitment of hiring.
 It gives you time back to focus on other aspects of the business while marketing sits in the hands of an expert you trust.

 Interested in online marketing for your small business?
 Learn more about the freelance services I offer and get in touch to discuss working together.